dgapitts/bash-by-example/example_004_getting_started_with_git/README.md

     example_002_bash_random_and_awk_95th_percentile
 ```

-### Exclusing files and/or file-types you don't want to install
+### Excluding specific files and/or broader paths/file-types, that you don't want to install

-The .DS_Store files are autogenerate by MacOSX...
+For example the .DS_Store files are autogenerate by MacOSX (ito help the File System browser app)

 ```
 ~/projects/bash-by-example $ git status